gmfmi/searchinGhost/README.md

 [minisearch](https://github.com/lucaong/minisearch) and [fuse.js](https://fusejs.io/).
 At the end,
 [FlexSearch](https://github.com/nextapps-de/flexsearch) offered the best overall results with **fast** and **accurate** results, a **small enough** bundle size and it also was **easy** to setup/configure.
-It got everything to be choosen!
+It got everything to be chosen!

-### Why my new article do not appear in the search results?
+### Why does my new article not appear in the search results?

 No worries, it is normal.
 SearchinGhost uses a cache system to store your blog data in the browser an limit network interaction.
 By default, cached data stored less than 30 minutes